lcouper/RprogrammingCourse/Week1/PracticeExercises/README.md

 - ID: subject ID: a factor.
 - trt: a factor with levels placebo, drug and drug+, a re-coding of ap and hilo.

-3.2) Use the 'summary' function on this dataset to get some quick summary stats.
+3.2) Use the 'head' function on this dataset to get a quick sense for what the dataset contains

 3.3) How many patients were in the placego group?
 How many in the active group?